Angela Simmons Rocks Daisy Dukes That Peek Out Under A Low-Cut Green Top

 Angela also offered new insights on life as a mother.
 She has been public about her life with her son, Sutton, and often posts photos and videos of him on her social media feed.
 This includes a recent series of updates which showed the pair enjoying themselves at an outdoors picnic table.
 There were pumpkins on the table, presumably to carve for Halloween.

-Simmons sported a pair of ripped, denim pants and a matching jacket with stud accents.
+Angela sported a pair of ripped, denim pants and a matching jacket with stud accents.

 Fans can look forward to more posts and stories from Angela in the coming days.